holgern/apiout/docs/user_guide.rst

 When multiple APIs use the same client with identical initialization parameters, you can define the client once in a ``[clients]`` section and reference it from multiple APIs.
 This eliminates repetition and makes configurations easier to maintain.

+**Client references automatically create shared instances** - all APIs referencing the same client will share one instance.

 Configuration
 ^^^^^^^^^^^^^